MapQuest: IPO (1999)

+New product features (2004–2008)

 In 2004, MapQuest, uLocate, Research in Motion, and Nextel launched MapQuest Find Me, a buddy-finder service which worked on GPS-enabled mobile phones.
 MapQuest Find Me let users automatically find their location, access maps and directions and locate nearby points of interest, including airports, hotels, restaurants, banks and ATMs.
 Users also had the ability to set up alerts to be notified when network members arrive at or depart from a designated area.
 In 2005, the service became available on Sprint (as a result of their merger with Nextel), and on Boost Mobile in 2006.

 In July 2006, MapQuest created a beta version of a new feature with which users could build customized routes by adding additional stops, reordering stops along the way and avoiding any undesired turns or roads.
 Users could also write out the starting address.
 In October 2006, MapQuest sold its publishing division to concentrate on its online and mobile services.
 In April 2007, MapQuest announced a partnership with General Motors' OnStar to allow OnStar subscribers to plan their driving routes on MapQuest.com and send their destination to OnStar's turn-by-turn navigation service.
 The OnStar Web Destination Entry pilot program began in the summer of 2007 with a select group of OnStar subscribers.

 Around 2008, the general public made a significant shift away from MapQuest to the much younger Google Maps service.
 In July 2010, MapQuest announced plans to become the first major mapping site to embrace open-source mapping data, launching a new site separate from its main site, entirely using data from the OpenStreetMap project.
-On 14 July 2010, MapQuest launched a simplified user interface and made the site more compact.
+On July 14, 2010, MapQuest launched a simplified user interface and made the site more compact.
 MapQuest also introduced "My Maps" personalization, which enables the user to personalize the interface.